What You Need To Know

 Cons

-Baby Lounger, Portable Foldable Travel (CPC/ASTM/CPSIA Triple Shield — zero phthalates or flame retardants): score breakdown
+Baby Lounger, Portable Foldable Travel: score breakdown

 Frequently Asked Questions

-Are loungers safe for overnight sleep?
+Are baby loungers safe for sleep?